Setting up your lampwork studio

-A decent beginner kit, with a hot head torch, a small flat marver, some mandrels, a fiber matt, bead release, some basic glass, and Didymium glasses will get you started for approximately $200.
-You can also get some great deals on equipment and supplies, including glass, at places like your local buy & sell, Facebook, and the lampwork forums.
+Some glass and equipment suppliers offer a decent beginner kit, with a hot head torch, a small flat marver, some mandrels, a fiber matt, bead release, some basic glass, and Didymium glasses will get you started for approximately $200.
+Here is a link to kits for both a Hot Head Torch and a dual fuel torch.
+You can also get some great deals on equipment and supplies, including glass, at places like your local Buy & Sell, Facebook, and the lampwork forums.

-All totalled, a lampworking studio setup will cost you $500+ so you really want to be sure lampworking is something you want to invest in before buying all the equipment.
+All totalled, a lampworking studio setup will cost you $500+ before a kiln or concentrator so you really want to be sure lampworking is something you want to invest in before buying all the equipment.
 I recommend taking a lesson from one of your local artisans who teach from home and take note of their setup.
-Terminal City Glass Co-op is a member driven glass arts facility in Vancouver.
+Terminal City Glass Co-op is a member-driven glass arts facility in Vancouver.
 They offer studio time, equipment to work from, and lessons in both group and individual formats.
 They also have a hot shop if you find yourself drawn to glass blowing.